 Financial Planning Tips

-• Consider talking to your financial advisor about when you may or may not need an indemnity bond to complete a financial transaction for yourself or for a business you own.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+- Consider talking to your financial advisor about when you may or may not need an indemnity bond to complete a financial transaction for yourself or for a business you own.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-• Indemnity bonds are just one type of surety bond that you may encounter.
+- Indemnity bonds are just one type of surety bond that you may encounter.
 A probate bond is another kind of surety bond that you may deal with when managing probate for a deceased loved one.
 A probate bond may be required if you’re acting as the administrator or executor of an estate that has outstanding debts.
-In that scenario, a probate bond serves as a form of protection for the deceased person’s heirs.
-If you’ve been asked to act as executor for someone, it’s important to understand what your obligations are with regard to probate bonds.

 Photo credit: ©iStock/ljubaphoto, ©iStock/ljubaphoto, ©iStock/Geber86